inlivedev/inlive-js-sdk/packages/room/README.md

 #### Methods

-- `room.createRoom(name?: string | undefined)`
+- `room.createRoom(name?: string | undefined, id?: string | undefined)`

   A method to create a new room.
-If the optional `name` parameter is passed, the room will be created under that name.
+If the optional `name` and `id` parameters are passed, the room will be created under those name and id.
 This method will return a promise.

 - `room.getRoom(roomId: string)`